The Best Travel Laptops

 2. Microsoft Surface Book 2

-The surface book comes with an Ultra-HD display which will make heads turn with its crystal clear display.
-The best part about this computer is the battery life that can last up to 15 hours, which works even when you're streaming movies.
+The Microsoft Surface Book comes with an Ultra-HD display which will make heads turn with its crystal clear display.
+The best part about this computer is the long battery life that can last up to 15 hours, which works even when you're streaming movies.

 In other words, Microsoft Surface Book 2 has enough battery life to survive long flights with ease.
 This device can be transformed into three modes: laptop, convertible or a tablet.